calmm-js/documentation/introduction-to-calmm.md

 values obtained from the observables.
 One could use the ordinary observable combinators for that purpose, but it leaves a lot to be desired.
-First of all, we would then need to somehow manage the subscriptions of observables and be careful avoid leaks.
+First of all, we would then need to somehow manage the subscriptions of observables and be careful to avoid leaks.
 Combining observables manually would also add a lot of boilerplate code.

 Instead of manually combining observables to form VDOM expressions, we choose to